Things to know about your Drug Benefit

-If you have drug coverage as part of your Unity plan, you may see these kinds of charges –
+If you have drug coverage as part of your health plan, you may see these kinds of charges –

-The amount you must pay for covered health care and drugs before Unity begins to pay.
+The amount you must pay for covered health care and drugs before your health plan begins to pay.
 Your drug coverage may have a deductible that includes both drug and medical services costs.
 Or, your deductible may only count your drug costs.

 Once you have met your deductible (if you have one), your drug coverage provides benefits for covered drugs for the rest of the coverage period.
 Your share of the cost for each claim may include a copay or coinsurance.
-Unity pays the rest of the cost of the drug.
+Your plan pays the rest of the cost of the drug.

 Copayments (or Copays)

 A fixed amount you pay based on the category or tier your medicine is in.
-You can find this information on Unity’s Drug Formulary.
+You can find this information on our Drug Formulary.

 |Non-Preferred (generics or brands)